Agumbe: Tourism

-Waterfalls near Agumbe

-Barkana Falls

-Barkana Falls (Latitude 13.449315, Longitude 75.136015), Northeast of Agumbe, is 850 ft (259 m) in height.
-It is the tenth highest falls in India.

-Onake Abbi Falls

-Onake Abbi Falls (latitude 13°30'44"N, longitude 75°4'25"E) at 400 feet, is smaller than Barkana Falls.
-In the Kannada language, "onake" means 'pounding stick', an instrument used by villagers to pound grains to flour.
-Trekking for 5 km through rainforest is needed in order to reach a view of the falls.

-Jogigundi Falls

-Jogigundi is a small water fall near Agumbe.
-This is about 800m deep.
-It is usually filled with water.

-Koodlu Threetha Falls

-Koodlu Theerthra waterfall is located 25 km from Agumbe.

-Sirimane Falls

-Srimane falls is located at about 40 km from Agumbe.

 Climate

 Agumbe hosts India's first automatic weather station, founded by Romulus Whitaker b.
 1943, New York, NY.
 Agumbe lies in a rainforest region with a tropical climate, warm and humid.
 Under the Köppen system of climate classification Agumbe is an 'Am' climate, that is, a tropical monsoon climate.
 A dense silvery fog forms over the Western Ghats at Agumbe.

 Rainfall

 The driest month in Agumbe is February with an average rainfall of 1 mm.
 The wettest month is July with an average rainfall of 2,647 mm.
 The mean annual rainfall is 7620 mm.
 The highest recorded rainfall in a single month was 4508 mm in August 1946.

 The table below is comparison of rainfalls for between Agumbe in Thirthahalli taluk in Shimoga district, Hulikal in Hosanagara taluk in Shimoga district, Amagaon in Khanapur Taluk in Belgaum district and Talacauvery in Madikeri taluk in Kodagu district, Kokalli of Sirsi Taluk, Nilkund of Siddapur Taluk, CastleRock of Supa (Joida) Taluk in Uttara Kannada District to show which one can be called the "Cherrapunji of South India".